awsdocs/amazon-redshift-developer-guide/doc_source/c_intro_STV_tables.md

 # STV Tables for Snapshot Data<a name="c_intro_STV_tables"></a>

-STV tables are actually virtual system tables that contain snapshots of the current system data\.
+STV tables are virtual system tables that contain snapshots of the current system data\.

 **Topics**
 + [STV\_ACTIVE\_CURSORS](r_STV_ACTIVE_CURSORS.md)